-While we will be considering several verses our central focus here is on Zechariah 12:10.
-I wont be including the text of this chapter here here for brevity but I suggest reading it on your own.
+While we will be considering several verses, our central focus here is on Zechariah 12:10.
+I wont be including the text of this chapter here for brevity but I suggest reading it on your own.
 Here's a good online source for this chapter.

 Zechariah 12:9: ...And it shall come to pass on that day...

 It is vital to understand the Scriptures in context without preconceived notions.
 If the text says "therefore" look back to see what its there for.
-If it says "On that day" look back and see which day is being discussed.
+If it says "On that day" look back and see which day is being discussed rather than assuming.
 This seems obvious but it is amazing how many misunderstandings arise from not doing this.

 Back at verse 1 Rashi tells us:The prophecy of the word of the Lord: This is the completion of the word that he [i.e. Zechariah] began to speak about the retribution of those who devour Israel - Esau and his ilk.So we need to look back further for the source of this retribution.
 While it is the theme of the entire book, going back one chapter will suffice:Zechariah 11:1 Open your doors, O Lebanon, and let the fire consume your cedars.Like Isaiah, Elijah, Daniel and the other prophets, Zechariah 11:1- is speaking of the various powers HaShem overturned as he brought the Jews out of Babylon and back into Eretz Israel.
 This is the context of the retributions referenced.